rwaldron/tc39-notes/es8/2017-03/mar-21.md

 YK: It sounds like there was some implementation problems with making SIMD.js performance, like developers who tried to use it would be disappointed.

 AK: The roadmap to get to a performance JavaScript implementation looked long and unmaintainabble.
-Were there a huge push from JS community we may have h=thgouth it was worth it, but with emphasis moving to web assembly it doesn't make sense anymore.
+Were there a huge push from JS community we may have h=thgouth it was worth it, but with emphasis moving to WebAssembly it doesn't make sense anymore.

-YK: Does the V8 team even believe WASM is a "real thing"?
+YK: Does the V8 team even believe wasm is a "real thing"?

 AK: The V8 team's perspective on asm.js has hanged over the last 3 years.
 The team tracks the performance of asm.js in the wild, etc.

 YK: I guess what makes me worried here is that we're prematurely rejecting potential future use cases.

 MS: Apple's point of view is we don't think SIMD.js is appropriate as an addition to JavaScript because of the perf, but also the use cases and how much work it was.
-We think that WASM is a better way to bring this to the web.
+We think that wasm is a better way to bring this to the web.
 I think in the past I made it clear that we didn't want to implement SIMD.js.

-BT: I'm personally sympathetic to WASM, though there are some concerns.
+BT: I'm personally sympathetic to wasm, though there are some concerns.
 I have met some people that *did* get really excited about SIMD.js.
 I can help you find those programmers.

 PJ: There are more JS developers than C++ programmers.
 The places where SIMD improves performance are typically isolated to small hot loops.
 Forcing developers to bring in the whole wasm toolchain to extract better performance in those cases is a big ask.

-DT: Is there a timeframe for whether WASM solves this problem?
+DT: Is there a timeframe for whether wasm solves this problem?
 And if it doesn't should we bring SIMD proposal back?

 YK: That could be addressed by moving it to stage 2: "the committee believes that JS should solve this problem".
-The claim that JavaScript programmers will get enough value out of the existence of WASM is as yet unproven and it's inappropriate to assume it will.
+The claim that JavaScript programmers will get enough value out of the existence of wasm is as yet unproven and it's inappropriate to assume it will.

 MM: You're saying stage 1 rather than withdrawing it?